plustik/kutsche/README.md

 # Kutsche

-Kutsche is a simple SMTP server, that saves revieved emails locally or forwards them to another SMTP server.
+Kutsche is a simple SMTP server, that saves received emails locally or forwards them to a given Matrix room.

 This project is a WIP and can/should not be used in production.